How can you ride well when you do not have a perfect body?May 16, 2021

-To improve your balance you need to maximise the 'anchoring' ability of your lower legs in particular.
+To improve your balance, you need to maximise the 'anchoring' ability of your lower legs in particular.

 As with most things in life, a happy medium is generally best because you may then experience the best of both worlds, flexibility and strength.

-Stiff jointed individuals need to keep working on their flexibility with a certain amount of stretching both on and off their horse.
+Stiff jointed individuals need to keep working on their flexibility with a certain amount of stretching on and off their horse.
 Riding (well) will in itself help to keep a rider flexible.

-An engaged lower leg keeps you on your horse and at the same time is much more efficiently placed for giving the leg aids (picture b - below).
+An engaged lower leg keeps you on your horse and, at the same time, is much more efficiently placed for giving the leg aids (picture b - below).

 Before you go to the trouble of buying one, try wrapping an equine tail or leg bandage around the outside of your boot/s and see what a difference it makes to a loose ankle joint (picture b - below).

 Minor straightness issues can usually be sorted out by having someone watch you as you ride.
 It is not too difficult to train someone to be able to see when you are not straight and how to correct you.
-The ease of use of modern technology helps enormously in this respect too, as someone can take photos and/or film you while you ride.
+The ease of use of modern technology helps enormously in this respect, as someone can take photos and/or film you while you ride.

 Riders with more serious straightness issues may also need expert help from a human bodyworker.

-A goal that we all should have is to be the best rider we can be (for the sake of our horse and ourselves).
+A goal we all should have is to be the best rider we can be (for the sake of our horse and ourselves).

-How can you learn more?
+How can you learn more about rider biomechanics?